 Next Generation of Founders

-Turn your graduation project into a startup and pitch it at CUES 2026
+Turn your project idea into a startup and pitch it at CUES 2026

 Next Generation of Founders

-Turn your graduation project into a startup and pitch it at CUES 2026
+Turn your project idea into a startup and pitch it at CUES 2026

-🎓 Graduation Projects • Cairo University Students • All Faculties
+🎓 Senior/Graduation Projects • Cairo University Students • All Faculties

 About the Program

-This program is designed for Cairo University graduation project teams who are seriously curious about building startups.
+This program is designed for Cairo University students project teams who are seriously curious about building startups.

 If you’ve ever asked: